 In this HD video age, it would seem preposterous to buy a mini-DV camcorder.
 Why would anyone want to do so, when they’re already carrying powerful HD video cameras in their pockets in the form of smartphones?

 Also, buying a mini-DV camcorder would mean having to get hold of mini-DV tapes to work with it.
-You can’t just go down to your neighborhood electronics store to get hold of them.
+You can’t just go down to your neighborhood electronics store to grab a bunch.

 Again the smartphone argument holds water.
 You can shoot tapeless.
 You can easily transfer footage to your computer. without the need for a video capture device or card.
 Or as is more popular these days, edit the shot video on your smartphone with a video editing app then share it to the cloud or video streaming services.

 But then a mini-DV camcorder still has its uses.
 While an odd few want to shoot with mini-DV cameras for old times’ sake, most of us want it as a playback device.

 Yes, we need a playback device for the mini-DV tapes we’ve collected in a past age.
 Maybe our existing mini-DV camcorder no longer works and we’re looking for a functioning unit.

 But most importantly, we need mini-DV camcorders to play back mini-DV tapes to a video capture device to help us convert mini-DV footage to digital.

 Do we really need a mini-DV camcorder to play back mini-DV tapes?
 No. You can convert mini-DV to digital without a camcorder.
 However, that option is expensive.
 If you don’t have the budget to do so, then settle for a mini-DV camcorder.

 Also, it would be cheaper to purchase a mini-DV camcorder to digitize your mini-DV tapes if you have a big collection of them.
 If you’re to use a tape to digital service, it would cost you a fortune.